1.1 What is the CPB Credential?

 Key Takeaways

-• The Certified Professional Biller (CPB) is the American Academy of Professional Coders' (AAPC) flagship credential for medical billing and revenue cycle work.
+• The Certified Professional Biller (CPB) is the American Academy of Professional Coders' (AAPC) flagship credential for medical billing and revenue cycle management.

-• CPB validates billing expertise; the Certified Professional Coder (CPC) validates clinical code assignment - they cover different jobs and many professionals hold both.
+• CPB validates billing and reimbursement expertise; the Certified Professional Coder (CPC) validates clinical code assignment - many professionals hold both, but neither is a prerequisite for the other.

-• CPB confirms mastery of the full revenue cycle: registration, eligibility, charge capture, claim submission, payment posting, denials, and appeals.
+• CPB confirms mastery of the full revenue cycle: patient access, eligibility, charge capture, claim submission, payment posting, denial management, and appeals.

-• Unlike vendor-neutral billing certificates such as CMRS, CBCS, or CMBS, the CPB is tied to AAPC's national membership network, continuing education system, and employer recognition.
+• Unlike vendor-neutral certificates such as CMRS, CBCS, and CMBS, the CPB is tied to AAPC's national membership, CEU system, salary survey, and employer recognition.

-• CPB suits practice billers, insurance follow-up staff, and revenue cycle specialists who want a recognized credential without the clinical coding focus of the CPC.
+• The CPB suits practice billers, insurance follow-up staff, and revenue cycle specialists who want a recognized credential without the deep clinical coding focus of the CPC.

 What is the CPB Credential?